windyworldair/Orion/README.md

 Each provider gracefully handles missing packages — if you don't install `anthropic`, only Anthropic calls will error.
 Everything else works fine.

+> [!NOTE]
+> Install `tiktoken` for accurate token counting.
+Without it, Orion falls back to character-based estimation (~4 chars per token) — good enough, but not exact.

 ---

 ## License